Maʼanyan language

-Maanyan or Maʼanyan (also Maanjan or Maanyan Dayak) is an Austronesian language belonging to the East Barito languages.
-It is spoken by about 150,000 Ma'anyan people (one of the Dayak peoples) living in the province of Central Kalimantan and South Kalimantan, Indonesia.
-It is most closely related to the Malagasy language spoken in Madagascar, although these languages are not mutually intelligible due to the geographical separation.
+Maʼanyan, Maanyan, Maʼanyan Barito, Maanyan Barito, Maʼanyan Dayak, Maanyan Dayak is an Austronesian language belonging to the eastern branch of the Barito language family.
+According to the 2003 census, it is spoken by about 150,000 Maʼanyan Dayaks – a Dayak ethnic group native to the Central and South Kalimantan, Indonesia.
+It is closely related to Malagasy, an East Barito dialect continuum spoken in Madagascar, although these languages are not highly mutually intelligible due to centuries-long separation.

 Connection with Malagasy

-The Malagasy language is an Austronesian language spoken in Madagascar, originating from its historical homeland in South East Borneo.
-Malagasy is classified among the Southeast Barito languages, and Ma'anyan is often listed as its closest relative, with Malagasy incorporating numerous Malay and Javanese loanwords.
-It is known that Ma'anyan people were brought as labourers and slaves by Malay and Javanese people in their trading fleets, which reached Madagascar by ca. 50–500 AD.
-There is high lexical similarity with other East Barito languages like Paku (77%) and Dusun Witu (75%).
-It is likely that the Malagasy had already acquired a separate ethnic and linguistic identity in South Borneo prior to their migration(s) to East Africa.
-Based on linguistic evidence, it has been suggested that the early Malagasy migrants moved away from Borneo in the 7th century AD, if not later.
+The Malagasy language is an Austronesian language spoken in Madagascar, originating from its historical homeland in Southeast Kalimantan.
+Malagasy is classified among the Southeast Barito languages, and Maʼanyan is often listed as its closest relative, with Malagasy incorporating numerous Javanese loanwords.
+It is known that Maʼanyan Dayaks were brought as labourers and slaves by the Javanese people in their trading fleets, which reached Madagascar by c.
+50–500 AD.
+There is high lexical similarity with other East Barito languages like Paku Dayak (77%) and Witu Dusun Dayak (75%).
+It is likely that the Malagasy had already acquired a separate ethnic and linguistic identity in South Kalimantan prior to their migration(s) to East Africa.
+Based on linguistic evidence, it has been suggested that the early Malagasy migrants moved away from Kalimantan via Sunda Strait in the 7th century AD, if not later.

-Compared to Malagasy, Ma’anyan is characterized by a "West Indonesian" (Malay-type) morphosyntactic structure, a consequence of the long-standing influence of Malay on the languages of western Indonesia.
+Compared to Malagasy, Ma’anyan is characterized by a "West Indonesian" (Hesperonesian) morphosyntactic structure, a consequence of the long-standing influence of Hesperonesian on the languages of Western Indonesia.
 While Malagasy is closer to the so-called “Philippine-type structure” (resembling many of the languages of the Philippines, Sabah, North Sulawesi, and Taiwan), it is also very innovative phonologically, perhaps as a result of its common phonological history with Comorian languages.